ggh-png/NavigationTuning/README.md

  4. highest - scoring send associated velocity
  5. repeat <br>

-the goal of DWA is to produce (v,w) pair. based on highest scoring function (Max Objective function , cost)
+**the goal of DWA is to produce (v,w) pair. based on highest scoring function<br>
-DWA consider hardware limit like transitional , rotational velocity , accel , hardware size.
+DWA consider hardware limit like transitional , rotational velocity , accel , hardware size.**
 DWA  maximizes  an  objective  function that depends on (1) the progress to the target, (2) clearance from obstacles, and (3) forward velocity to produce the optimal velocity pair.
-This DWA planner depends on the local costmap which provides obstacle information. therfore, ***tuning the parameters for the local costmap is crucial for optimal behavior of DWA local planner.***
+***This DWA planner depends on the local costmap which provides obstacle information. therfore, tuning the parameters for the local costmap is crucial for optimal behavior of DWA local planner.***
 <br><br>
-### Forward Simulation Parameter
+### A) Forward Simulation Parameter

  In this step, the local planner takes the velocity samples (discard bad guys , select optimal cost).<br>
  Each velocity sampleis simulated as if it is applied to the robot for a set time interval (sim_time)
  <br>
 #### (Real Experiment)
  low sim_time parameter case